 Lint is everywhere in the modern home.
-Here is my recent journey through the natural home of lint, the clothes dryer in our basement and its associated ducts, a place that might be called the Kingdom of Lint.
+Here is my recent journey through the natural home of lint.
+That home is the clothes dryer in our basement and its associated ducts, a place you might call the Kingdom of Lint.
 Along the way, a little science, plus three Digressions that illustrate the educational and practical aspects of lint.

 This blog is longer than my average.
-It’s meant to be a relaxed read, with a few useful points and a large amount of personal history.
+It’s meant to be a relaxing read, with a few useful points and a large amount of personal history.

 Lint, Linen and Flax

-The word lint is related to linseed and linen.
-The word linen is directly descended from the Latin word for the flax plant, linum, which in turn derives from the earlier Greek word λινόν (linón).
+The word lint relates to linseed and linen.
+The word linen descends from the Latin word for the flax plant, linum.
+Linum in turn derives from the earlier Greek word λινόν (linón).

-The flax plant, also known as linseed, has long been used to produce clothing.
-The Dzudzuana Cave in the country of Georgia has yielded flax fibers that had been dyed, twisted and spun, apparently to make clothing more than 30,000 years ago.
+The flax plant, also known as linseed, has long provided the raw material for clothing.
+The Dzudzuana Cave in the country of Georgia has flax fibers that someone dyed, twisted and spun 30,000 years ago, apparently to make clothing.

-When flax plants are used to make linen fabric, they pass through many steps.
-After harvesting, the plants are dried and then threshed to remove the seeds, which may be used as food or in traditional folk medicines.
-The flax is then treated by “retting,” a bacterial or chemical process that loosens the fibers from the stalk.
+When flax plants turn into linen fabric, they pass through many steps.
+After harvesting, workers dry and then thresh the plants to remove the seeds.
+The seeds become food or ingredients for traditional folk medicines.
+You then treat the flax by “retting,” a bacterial or chemical process that loosens the fibers from the stalk.

-Next, the flax must be “dressed” to yield its fibers.
-The flax is broken into short pieces, “scutched” by cutting or crushing, then a heckling comb is used to pull the fibers away from the woody plant material.
+Next, one “dresses” the flax to yield its fibers.
+Break flax into short pieces, “scutch” it by cutting or crushing, then use a heckling comb to pull the fibers away from the woody plant material.
 The fibers from flax range in length from 1 to 6 inches (25 to 150 mm).
-The longest fibers are used to weave linen; the shorter fibers may be used to make lower-quality fabrics.
+One may use the longest fibers to weave linen.
+The shorter fibers become lower-quality fabrics.

 Origins of Lint

-The word lint (or lynt) was used in 14th century Middle English as a name for the flax plant.
-Dressing flax was also referred to linting.
-Today, if you encounter someone with the surname Lint, it is likely that one of their ancestors worked as a flax dresser, a linen weaver or a linen merchant.
+The word lint (or lynt) appears in 14th century Middle English as a name for the flax plant.
+The word linting also describes the process of dressing flax.
+Today, if you encounter someone with the surname Lint, you may assume that one of their ancestors worked as a flax dresser, a linen weaver or a linen merchant.

-Most fabrics are woven from a mixture of long and short fibers.
+Most fabrics today consist of a mixture of long and short fibers.
 Today, we use the word lint to describe the short plant fibers.
-Lint is shed by clothing as it is worn, washed and dried.
+Clothing sheds lint as we wear it, wash it and dry it.
 And since the loss of lint removes material from the fabric, lint-producing fabrics also tend not last as long as non-linty materials.

 We all know that some fabrics tend to produce less lint than others.
-If you have a linen shirt, which is woven of the longest flax fibers, it will not generate a lot of lint.
-The same is true of pima or Egyptian cotton, which is valued for having relatively long (1.5 to 2.5 inches, 35 to 60 mm) fibers.
+If you have a linen shirt, woven of the longest flax fibers, it will not generate a lot of lint.
+The same is true of pima or Egyptian cotton, which commands a high price for having relatively long (1.5 to 2.5 inches, 35 to 60 mm) fibers.
 In general, fabrics with long fiber lengths such as silk, nylon and polyester shed less lint.

 Hazards of Lint

-Lint is generally counted as undesirable and a good reason to get out the vacuum cleaner, but lint is also hazardous in several ways:
+Most people count lint as undesirable and a good reason to get out the vacuum cleaner.
+However, lint is also hazardous in several ways:

 Health.
 Lint and other indoor pollutants may trigger allergies and symptoms of asthma.

 Fire Danger.
-Lint poses another kind of hazard in that it is highly flammable, so much so that it has sometimes been used to start fires.
+Lint poses another kind of hazard in that it is highly flammable, so much so people sometimes use it to start fires.

 Lint for Education

-Digression #2.
 When Nola’s two daughters were young, they were members of Camp Fire (known at that time as Camp Fire Girls).
-The Camp Fire members who were second- to sixth-graders were known as Blue Birds.
-As a volunteer troop leader, Nola and a few other mothers helped their Blue Birds discover many things about the world, for which the girls would be awarded badges in the form of beads.
+The Camp Fire members who were second- to sixth-graders were Blue Birds.
+As a volunteer troop leader, Nola and a few other mothers helped their Blue Birds discover many things about the world.
+For this, the girls received badges in the form of beads.

 One of the Blue Bird projects involved lint.
 Each girl acquired an empty cardboard egg carton and used it to collect clothes dryer lint until each of the egg cavities was filled.
 For a home with young children and frequent clothes washing, it might take only a month to accumulate that much lint.

-Then the group of Blue Birds inserted a wick into each egg pocket and poured melted wax into the pockets, enough to congeal the lint and hold it in place.
-This produced a set of fire starters that might be used to start a camp fire or a fire in the home fireplace.
+Then the group of Blue Birds inserted a wick into each egg pocket.
+They poured melted wax into the pockets, enough to congeal the lint and hold it in place.
+This produced a set of fire starters that one might use to start a camp fire or a fire in the home fireplace.
 You would break off one or two egg cups, arrange the firewood over them and set them on fire to get the fire going.

 Thus a single collaborative activity using lint combined education (lint is a fire hazard!) with practical manufacture of a useful item (an inexpensive substitute for the popular Duraflame firelog).